taniaReyesM/color_cloth/README.md

 # color_cloth
-color_cloth gets the main colors and its proportions from a cloth image, it assumes that the item is in the center of the image.
+color_cloth gets the main colors and its proportions from a cloth image using the EM algorithm from OpenCV library, it assumes that the item is in the center of the image.

 ## Prerequisites
 - **numpy:** `pip install numpy`